General (Retired) Bajwa wanted Usman Buzdar removed as CM Punjab: Imran Khan - ExBulletin

 [PML-N] Supremo Nawaz Sharif is trying to close all charges against himself and disqualify me, he added.

-Whether they hold elections now or after 10 months or a year, they [PDM] will lose, he said.
+Whether they hold elections now or after 10 years, they [PDM] will lose, he said.

-While referring to the results of the Punjab partial polls which took place in July, the PTI leader said that those who left the party to join the PDM were punished for doing so in the partial polls, as the party won the majority of seats for grabs.

-Condemning the dismissal of the cases of Pakistani Muslim League-Nawazs (PML-N) supremo Nawaz Sharifs, Khan said: Nawaz Sharif will not return until his cases are dismissed.
-If he comes to Punjab, he will be arrested.

 |